 GERD is a very common condition.
 Unfortunately, the chest pain that gastroesophageal reflux disease causes can be severe enough to mimic a heart attack, says Dr. Maxwell Chait, MD, gastroenterologist at ColumbiaDoctors Medical Group in Westchester County, NY.

-For this article, I was wondering if an abdominal spasm could be the only symptom of GERD.
+Can an abdominal spasm be the only symptom of GERD?

 Dr. Chait responds that the problem could be an esophageal spasm or “nutcracker esophagus.”

 He adds, “These are true spasms of the muscle of the esophagus and can cause chest or upper abdominal pain that can be severe and mimic a heart attack.”